-These 10 fitness tips for beginners worked for me and there’s no reason they won’t for you too.
+These 10 fitness tips for beginners worked for me and there’s no reason they won’t work for you too.

-For some people, myself included, the hardest part about exercising was starting.
+For some people, myself included, the hardest part about exercising is starting.
 I was waiting for the perfect time when I wasn’t busy and I had all of the right workout gear and fitness equipment.